 Workplace Bullying Legislation’s Saving Grace:

 Legislation will offer acknowledgement of the wrongness of bullying and something courts can use to measure the impact on targets.

 Only time will tell how our society will deal with bullying.
 I hope we can at least stop blaming victims and start looking for solutions.
-Right now our major solutions are: documenting the incidents and prevalence of bullying and some stabs at legislation.
+Right now our major solutions are: documenting the incidence and prevalence of bullying and some stabs at legislation.
 Surely we can do better than that.

 For more information on how to analyze workplace bullying so that you can stop it NOW, contact me, Kathleen Bartle.
 I have years of experience tailoring workplace conflict solutions that will work specifically for your organization.